First Order Versus Zero Order Kinetics

 One common mistake is assuming that the order of a reaction is the same as the stoichiometry of the balanced chemical equation.
 The order of a reaction must be determined experimentally, as it reflects the actual molecularity of the rate-determining step.

 Another mistake is using the wrong integrated rate law to analyze experimental data.
-It is essential to correctly identify the order of the reaction before applying the appropriate integrated rate law.
+Correctly identify the order of the reaction before applying the appropriate integrated rate law — this one isn't optional.

-Finally, it is important to consider the limitations of the kinetic model being used.
-Kinetic models are simplifications of reality and may not accurately describe the behavior of the reaction under all conditions.
+Finally, it actually matters more than it seems.
+Kinetic models are simplifications of reality and may not accurately describe the behavior of the reaction under all conditions That's the part that actually makes a difference..

 FAQ